nitinkondhari03/nitinkondhari03/README.md

 <!-- <img align="right" alt="coding" width="400" src="https://vectorified.com/image/vector-gif-5.gif"> -->

-A passionate and self-motivated aspiring full stack web developer from Masai school with specialization in MERN stack.
+A passionate and self-motivated aspiring full-stack web developer from Masai school with specialization in MERN stack.
 Having deep knowledge in writing a web application using both frontend and backend development tools.
 Looking for a job opportunity in a technology-driven organization that not only helps want to showcase their skill but also enhances their career and knowledge.

 <!-- <img align="right" alt="coding" width="200" src="https://www.wingstechsolutions.com/wp-content/uploads/2022/03/full-stack-development.gif"> -->